mathiasbynens/jquery-placeholder/README.md

 * Works in all A-grade browsers, including IE6.
 * The plugin automatically checks if the browser natively supports the HTML5 `placeholder` attribute for `input` and `textarea` elements.
 If this is the case, the plugin won’t do anything.
 If `@placeholder` is only supported for `input` elements, the plugin will only apply to `textarea`s.
 (This is the case for Safari 4.)

+## License

+This plugin is dual licensed under the MIT and GPL licenses, just like jQuery itself.

 ## Credits

 Kudos to [Paul Irish](http://paulirish.com/) for his inspiring snippet in [jQuery 1.4 Hawtness #1](http://jquery14.com/day-05/jquery-1-4-hawtness-1-with-paul-irish) and everyone from [#jquery](http://webchat.freenode.net/?channels=jquery) for the tips, ideas and patches.